Mysteries of Old Tokyo

 You won’t be alone as you explore Tokyo.
 A supernatural dam has burst, spilling confused ghosts from the Iron Age to the 1980s across the city.
 As they tell their stories, not everything they say will add up.

-Each time you submit a Spirit Report , you'll build up trust with the spirit and unlock more of their backstory, based on the real lives of the Edokko: from flirty courtesan Kasuga-dono to bubble-bound salaryman Yoshida-san, and many more.
+• Each time you submit a Spirit Report , you'll build up trust with the spirit and unlock more of their backstory, based on the real lives of the Edokko: there are five uniquely-written spirits to meet, from flirty courtesan Kasuga-dono to bubble-bound salaryman Yoshida-san.

 As a roving researcher, take photographs and collect evidence detailing the real history of Tokyo on a sumptuously detailed map.